Case Study — IC6

 The problem

-Asgard's Wrath 2 was one of the most ambitious VR titles ever made — 60+ hours of main and side story content built on an inherited quest structure that wasn't designed for that scale.
+AW2 was built on an inherited quest structure that made it easy for designers to set up objectives, but it wasn’t designed for the scale or amount of planned content.
 As the narrative evolved during production, reordering quests, modifying objectives, and integrating new content created cascading technical issues: broken save files, orphaned references, and implementation work that had to be redone each time the story changed.
 The inherited pipeline turned normal narrative iteration into a production liability.

 The inherited save structure — and what happened when objectives changed mid-production